 Muslim Doctors as Progenitors of Modern Healthcare

 The great healthcare success stories have often been associated with developments in Europe.
 We celebrate, and rightly so, the work of scientists such as Alexander Fleming and Ernst Chain.
-The moral principle that healthcare must be available freely at the point of need has been traced to the establishment of Britain’s National Health Service in 1948 by Clement Attlee’s government, the Liberal reforms under David Lloyd George and the social welfare system of Otto von Bismarck in Germany.
+The moral principle that healthcare must be available freely at the point of need.
+And has been traced to the establishment of Britain’s National Health Service in 1948 by Clement Attlee’s government.

 Rich and poor alike would be treated free of charge since Muslim societies are bound with honour to care for the infirm, turning away no one.